Nepal Trekking in the Himalayas

-Every trekkers /mountaineers dreams to do trekking in the Himalayas.
-A place known as the roof of the world, filled with some of the biggest mountains!
-Nepal a small but cultural country has since long time been considered as the best place to go trekking in the Himalayas.
-With over 30 different trekking packages available in different regions, one just can’t do them all in one trip.
-Divided into trekking regions, the country makes it self every year ready for two trekking in the Himalayas seasons.
-Mainly in autumn or spring, when the weather is at it clearest and the views just perfect!
+Every trekker/mountaineer dreams to do trekking in the Himalayas.
+A place known as the roof of the world, filled with some of the enormous mountains!
+Nepal is a small but cultural country that has since long been considered the best place to go trekking in the Himalayas.
+With over 30 different trekking packages available in other regions, one can't do them all in one trip.
+In different trekking regions, the country is ready for two trekking in the Himalayas seasons every year.
+Mainly in autumn or spring, when the weather is most transparent and the views just perfect!

 A great way to enjoy trekking in the Himalayas is by choosing between the various trekking regions of Nepal.
-You got the famous Everest region where you can do at least 5 different treks with other routes and views.
+First, you got the famous Everest region to do at least five different treks with other routes and views.
 Not to forget visiting Everest Base Camp!
-Then there is the beautiful Annapurna Region which can be done in a circuit or different treks in the south of the region going up to Annapurna Base Camp.
-There are the more expensive but also more restricted trekking areas such as Dolpo and Mustang.
-In these regions you get to see some unique landscapes and ancient settlements.
+Then there is the beautiful Annapurna Region which can be done in a circuit or different treks in the region's south going up to Annapurna Base Camp.
+Finally, there are the more expensive but also more restricted trekking areas such as Dolpo and Mustang.
+In these regions, you get to see some unique landscapes and ancient settlements.
 Or you can choose to trek near the Tibetan border in the Langtang Valley.
 There are many choices when it comes to trekking in the Nepalese Himalayas.

 For what should you go trekking in the Himalayas?

 Have you ever dreamed of seeing the highest mountains in the world, following adventurous trails through jungles and rocky cliffs?
-Then trekking in the Himalayas is definitely something for you!
+Then trekking in the Himalayas is something for you!
 So for what should you go trekking in the Himalayas?
-Well that is always different per individual.
-Some trek in the Himalayas to cross something from their bucket list, while others go for the spiritual experience that you can get from trekking high in the Himalayas.
-Every year different people head to Nepal to trek one of their preferred trails.
-You can choose for yourself for what you should go trekking in the Himalayas.
-Adventure, culture or to see the Himalayas up close there are many reasons people want to go on a trek.
+Well, that is always different per individual.
+Some trek in the Himalayas must cross something from their bucket list, while others go for the spiritual experience you can get from trekking high in the Himalayas.
+Every year different people head to Nepal to tour one of their preferred trails.
+So you can choose for yourself what you should go trekking in the Himalayas.
+Adventure, culture, or seeing the Himalayas up close are many reasons people want to go on a trek.

 Why should you go trekking in the Himalayas?

 An interesting question, why should you go trekking in the Himalayas?
-Well first of all who doesn’t want to visit some of the highest places in the world?
+Well, first of all, who doesn't want to visit some of the highest places in the world?
 Trekking in the Himalayas has long been the target of many mountaineers and trekkers from around the world.
-Not only can you choose between different treks, but you can even combine some treks in to one!
-Besides the adventure, trekking in the Himalayas is also a cultural experience as you visit rural villages that since ancient times settled in the remote mountain areas.
-Seeing these Himalayan people and their traditions is a great cultural boost in to better understand how people can live and thrive deep in the Himalayas!
-But the main reason why you should go trekking in the Himalayas is to see mountains above 8,000m such as; Mt Everest (8,848m) Mt Annapurna I (8,091m), Mt Manalsu (8,156m), Mt Dhaulagiri (8,167m), Mt Makalu (8,481m)or even Mt Kanchenjunga (8,586m).
-There are 8th of the highest mountains in the world located in the Nepalese Himalayas.
-Still wondering why you should go trekking in the Himalayas?
-If the adventure, mountains and culture are not enough, trekking in the Himalayas is considered as one of the healthiest activities as you trek far away from polluted areas and find yourself deep in secluded mountain areas in some of the last unpopulated areas of the world!
+Not only can you choose between different treks, but you can even combine some treks into one!
+Besides the adventure, trekking in the Himalayas is also a cultural experience as you visit rural villages that settled in the remote mountain areas.
+Seeing these Himalayan people and their traditions is a tremendous cultural boost to understand better how people can live and thrive deep in the Himalayas!
+But the main reason why you should go trekking in the Himalayas is to see mountains above 8,000m, such as; Mt Everest (8,848m), Mt Annapurna I (8,091m), Mt Manalsu (8,156m), Mt Dhaulagiri (8,167m), Mt Makalu (8,481m)or even Mt Kanchenjunga (8,586m).
+There are 8th of the highest mountains in the world, located in the Nepalese Himalayas.
+But, they are still wondering why you should go trekking in the Himalayas?
+Suppose the adventure, mountains, and culture are not enough.
+In that case, trekking in the Himalayas is considered one of the healthiest activities as you trek far away from polluted areas and find yourself deep in secluded mountain areas in some of the vast unpopulated regions of the world!

 When should you go trekking in the Himalayas?

 The best question you could ask is probably when should you go trekking in the Himalayas?
-As we are speaking of trekking up high to places that depending on which trek you do go above 5,000m.
-The choice in when to trek in the Himalayas plays a vital role!
-You want as clear skies as possible for the best views, and you want to weather to be dry and warm in the day.
+We are speaking of trekking up high to places that depend on which trek you go above 5,000m.
+The choice of when to trek in the Himalayas plays a vital role!
+You want as clear skies as possible for the best views, and you want to weather to be dry and warm during the day.
 The best seasons for these weather conditions are either in spring or even better in autumn.
-Nepal has 5 seasons names are : spring, summer, monsoon, autumn and winter.
-During the monsoon season heavy rains downpour all day long making trekking in the higher altitudes nearby impossible, and while it’s still possible to do some shorter treks in Nepal such as the Poon Hill trek or Langtang Valley trek the views will be blocked by rain clouds.
-During the winter the temperatures can at night can go below -20 degrees Celsius and mountain passes can get blocked due to frost and snowfall.
-During the summer it’s possible to trek but the views won’t be so clear and in the lower elevations the temperature might be too hot, making your trek uncomfortable.
-During the spring season starting from March to the end of May you can really enjoy trekking in the Himalayas the day temperature will just be right with cooler nights and most of the flora starts to bloom.
-But during autumn the views are the most clear with blue skies and comfortable temperatures.
-In the Himalayas the rhododendron flowers bloom during the autumn season and wildlife is the most active.
+Nepal has five seasons names are: spring, summer, monsoon, autumn, and winter.
+During the monsoon season, heavy rains downpour all day long, making trekking in the higher altitudes nearby impossible.
+While it's still possible to do some shorter treks in Nepal, such as the Poon Hill trek or Langtang Valley Trek, the views will be blocked by rain clouds.
+During the winter, the temperatures can at night go below -20 degrees Celsius, and mountain passes can get blocked due to frost and snowfall.
+During the summer, it's possible to trek, but the views won't be so clear, and in the lower elevations, the temperature might be too hot, making your tour uncomfortable.
+During the spring season, starting from March to the end of May, you can enjoy trekking in the Himalayas.
+The day temperature will be right with cooler nights, and most of the flora starts to bloom.
+But during autumn the views are the clearest with blue skies and comfortable temperatures.
+The rhododendron flowers bloom during the autumn season in the Himalayas, and wildlife is the most active.

 The best time to trek in the Himalayas is autumn or spring.
-Going in another season might lead to a bad experience and should be avoided to fully enjoy the Himalayan Mountains.
+However, going in another season might lead to a bad experience and avoid fully enjoying the Himalayan Mountains.

 Shared or private groups, as a couple, solo, or with family or friends, with whom should you go trekking in the Himalayas?
 The answer to that depends on your own personality.
 Remember you are going to trek in the remote Himalayas for a few days to a couple of weeks.
-So if you’re not comfortable around strangers than joining a shared group might not be for you!
-Trekking solo in the Himalayas is a bit more expensive but lets you not be depended on others.
+So if you're not comfortable around strangers, then joining a shared group might not be for you!
+Trekking solo in the Himalayas is a bit more expensive but lets you not be dependent on others.
 Most travel agencies can book your trek in the Himalayas per your own choice.
-Every year there are different groups on a trek and at the overnight villages is where you all rendezvous.
-Many trekkers make new friends during a trek when passing each other on the trail or meet at resting places.
-It’s definitely not recommend to travel without a guide as there cases of missing trekkers!
-Family treks are shorter and easy going treks that go to not to high elevations.
-While couples or friend groups try something more challenging such as a circuit trek or a high mountain pass trek.
-For solo female travelers you can even request at your trekking agency to join a women only group.
-Make sure to go with people that lift you up and can encourage you to continue on!
+Every year there are different groups on a trek, and the overnight villages are where you all rendezvous.
+Many trekkers make new friends during a trek when passing on the trail or meeting at resting places.
+It's not recommended to travel without a guide as there cases of missing trekkers!
+Family treks are shorter and easy-going treks that go not to high elevations.
+At the same time, couples or friend groups try something more challenging such as a circuit trek or a high mountain pass trek.
+For solo female travelers, you can even request at your trekking agency to join a women-only group.
+Make sure to go with people that lift you and can encourage you to continue!